Jack Spatafore - President

 He and his wife Maria live in Bridgeport and enjoy spending time with their four children Olivia, Anthony, Jack and Nina.
 Jack is very active in the community including youth sports as a board member and a coach.
 He is also a board member for the West Virginia board of Physical Therapy (WVBOPT).
 He contributes his strong faith and loving family for his continued enjoyment and success as a physical therapist and business owner.

-Mike Martin, PT, is co-owner of Bridgeport Physical Therapy Services.
+Mike Martin, PT, was the founder of Bridgeport Physical Therapy Services and an owner from 1984 until 2018.
+He is now a very happy employee.
 Mike received his Bachelor of Science degree in Physical Therapy in 1981 from West Virginia University.
 He was employed as a staff Physical Therapist at United Hospital Center in 1981 and 1982.
 Mike worked as the Chief Physical Therapist at St. Joseph’s Hospital in Buckhannon from 1982 to 1984.
 Mike has been in private practice since 1984.
-In his spare time, Mike enjoys spending time with this wife Kim and their four children Michael, Matt, Molly and Patrick and their granddaughter Aryanna.
-Mike also enjoys coaching youth sports, woodworking and running the Challenger Division of Bridgeport Little League for handicapped children along with his wife Kim.
+In his spare time, Mike enjoys spending time with this wife Kim and their four children Michael, Matt, Molly and Patrick, their granddaughter Aryanna and grandsons Maddox, Jack and Ben..
+Mike also enjoys gardening, photography, woodworking and running the Challenger Division of Bridgeport Little League for handicapped children along with his wife Kim.
 Mike is very active in the community and has received honors such as Harrison County Citizen of the Year in 2004 and the Michael Benedum Fellow award in 2005, he was inducted into the Bridgeport High School Hall of Fame in 2011 and was named an Irish Legend at his alma mater, Notre Dame High School in 2013.
 Because of their community work with the Challenger Baseball League Mike, along with his wife Kim have received the 2012 West Virginia Executive Magazine Youth Sports Supporter of the year award for West Virginia as well as the 2008 Cecil Jarvis Leadership Award.
-Mike has over 33 years of experience treating many different conditions and he specializes in Myofascial Release.
-He is an advanced therapist with the John F. Barnes myofascial release treatment approach.
+Mike has 40 years of experience treating many different conditions and he specializes in Myofascial Release.
+He is a select-expertise level therapist with the John F. Barnes myofascial release treatment approach.

-Christa Randolph graduated from West Virginia University with a Masters of Physical Therapy in 2005.
-Upon graduation, Christa began her professional career at Bridgeport Physical Therapy.
+Christa Randolph, MPT, graduated from WVU with a Masters of Physical Therapy in 2005.
+Christa is the Clinical Administrator at BPT and the CCCE(Center Coordinator for Clinical Education) for PT and PTA programs.
 She has certifications in ASTYM, FDN (Functional Dry Needling), MET (Muscle Energy Techniques), and MFR (Myofascial Release) allowing her to assist patients with musculoskeletal dysfunctions.
-She also is a certified with Sole Supports to provide patients with custom orthotics.
-Her areas of interests include orthopedic rehab, manual therapy and pediatric interventions.
-She is also received a clinical faculty appointment from WVU due to her involvement as a clinical instructor for WVU DPT students.
-She also provides affiliations for other PT and PTA programs nationwide.
-Christa is a life-long resident of Bridgeport and resides with her husband, Ben and children, Taylor and Alex.
+She is also certified with Sole Supports to provide patients with custom orthotics.
+Her areas of interest include orthopedic rehab, sports rehab, manual therapy, and pediatric interventions.
+She has received a clinical faculty appointment from WVU due to her involvement as a clinical instructor for WVU DPT students.
+Christa is a lifelong resident of Bridgeport and resides with her husband, Ben, and children Taylor and Alex.
+She is an active with Bridgeport United Methodist Church and youth sports in the community.

 Lawren Sandy, MPT, graduated from the University of Findlay with a Master of Science in Physical Therapy in 2010.
 Her educational background also includes an Associate of Applied Science in Physical Therapy Assistant and Bachelor of Science in Allied Health Administration both from Fairmont State University.
-Lawren has over 15 years of clinical experience at Bridgeport Physical Therapy with treatment certifications in Functional Dry Needling, Muscle Energy Techniques, and Myofascial Release.
-Lawren resides in Clarksburg with her husband, Paul, and their daughter, Delaney.
+Lawren has over 20 years of clinical experience at Bridgeport Physical Therapy, experience including; pediatrics, post-operative, orthopedics, sports medicine and athlete rehab, geriatrics and balance/vestibular disorder.
+Treatment of patients has been successfully completed on all ages in a variety of clinical areas.
+She practices in an evidence-based, patient centered approach to treatment with a strong emphasis on therapeutic exercise, manual treatments, postural/core stability, and functional movement training.
+Her certifications include Functional Dry Needling, Astym, Muscle Energy Techniques, and Myofascial Release.
+Lawren also has been involved in coaching youth volleyball for over 15 years in West Virginia.
+She resides in Clarksburg with her husband, Paul, and their daughter, Delaney.

 Bobbi Jo Ridenour